 Trees offer several environmental and community benefits.
-Losing a tree to the drought or other causes can be like losing an investment, as it takes many years for trees to reach a maturity level where we can capture those benefits.
-The information below will guide you on how to water your trees effectively during the drought and save water.
+Losing a tree can be like losing an investment, as it takes many years for trees to reach a maturity level where we can capture those benefits.

 Watering your trees is not always an exact science.
 We recommend you run a test to ensure that water is soaking in deep enough to reach your tree’s feeder roots.
 To be sure you are watering long enough, follow the steps below.
 You can also track how many gallons of water this will require by checking your meter.
 See below for details: